There is a fierce competition for attention in your subscribers’ inbox. Now! is the perfect time to make your emails

-Excluding the ones that just recently purchased and offering them an alternative makes those email more effective for that group.
+Excluding the customers that just recently purchased and offering them an alternative makes those email more effective for that group.

 Choose your segmentation model based on impact

 Now which of those (or combination) has the highest impact per recipient affected?
 And which has the biggest impact on bottom line total revenue?
 Yes, some segmentations can be very costly to realize.
 If you are playing around with segmentation models, try creating a grid of segmentation options, costs versus their impact to find the “Quick win” and “build upon” segmentation models.
-Then test and improve upon it before making it your base and your running further segmented campaigns.
+Then test and improve.
+That will be your base on which to run more segmented campaigns.